-Stephanie also graduated with her Master of Arts degree in Communication Sciences & Disorders from Wichita State.
-She is a current member of the American Speech-Language-Hearing Association (ASHA).
+Brooke received her Bachelor of Science and Master of Science in Communication Sciences and Disorders from Kansas State University.
+She is a licensed speech-language pathologist in the state of Kansas.
+She is a member of the American Speech-Language-Hearing Association (ASHA).

 Alisha is a licensed and certified Speech-Language Pathologist in the state of Kansas.
 She attended Wichita State University where she earned a Bachelor of Arts in Communication Sciences and Disorders and a Master of Arts in Communication Sciences and Disorders.

 Alisha has experience working with a variety of needs including pediatric feeding disorder, dysphagia, speech sound disorders, and language disorders.
 She also has experience in the evaluation and implementation of high-tech speech-generating devices.
 Alisha’s primary focus is pediatric feeding and swallowing.
 She has completed extensive continuing education in the area of pediatric feeding and swallowing including the SOS Approach to Feeding and SOFFI.
 Alisha is currently providing services at our east office.